iowi479/informationvisualization/assignment_03.md

 explain how you could exploit preattentive processing to monitor the temperatures and improve the performance of the task.
 Please upload your sketch as a PDF to ILIAS!

-- Color Coding: Use a color gradient from green (normal) to red (overheat) for temperature indicators.
+- Color Coding: Use a color gradient from green (normal) over redish (above normal) to red (overheat) for temperature indicators.
 This gradient allows quick visual discrimination of temperature levels.
 - Dynamic Visual Alerts: Incorporate flashing or pulsating effects for machines that exceed safe temperature thresholds, creating immediate visual alerts.

 ## Task 4 Change Blindness Test Impl [Points: 7]

 ### (d) (1 points) Explain the potential problem if you were to use the frameCount instead of the deltaTime to switch between the different scenes?
 The frame time might differ depending on the performance of the device running the code.
 Therefore using frameCount could lead to inconsistent timing for scene changes across different devices.